deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 As nods of agreement created a gentle susurrus around the bay, he produced three small, battered items from his pocket.

 "Staff sergeant Brady Stevenson.
-Thor."
-He laid the little patch of cloth that Warhorse had salvaged from the crushed armor on the table.
+THOR."
+He laid the little patch of cloth that WARHORSE had salvaged from the crushed armor on the table.

 "Sergeant First Class Leo Price.
-Sterling."
+STERLING."
 A metal tag on a chain.

 "Master Sergeant James Jones."
 Another swatch of cloth. "…Legsy."